How to Identify a Car Insurance Company by Its Policy Number

 You can try to call your insurance company and ask them if they know.
 If you’re with a direct carrier with a call center, your chances are pretty slim that anyone will be able to help you.

 If you’re with an independent insurance agent, then read on!

-If this still didn’t work, then it’s worth a shot to go to the local DMV and see if they can help you.
+If this still doesn’t work, then it’s worth a shot to go to the local DMV and see if they can help you.
 Due to privacy laws, it’s all but certain that they will not give you any information, but it’s worth a shot if all else has failed.

 Gather the Information First

-Hopefully you’re able to identify the company with just the policy number and proceed with your claim.
+Hopefully, you’re able to identify the company with just the policy number and proceed with your claim.
 But the best thing to do is to prevent this situation from happening in the future.

 When involved in an accident, always gather as much information from the other driver as possible.